-Touring properties is arguably one of the most exciting parts of apartment hunting.
+Touring properties can be one of the most exciting parts of apartment hunting.
 It’s your chance to envision how your life might fit in each space.
-While paying attention to the design and layout of these spaces is important, it’s easy to overlook the details that may end up causing you issues down the road.
-Let’s explore some of these practical details you should look out for during each apartment tour.
+While paying attention to the design and layout is important, it’s easy to overlook the details that may end up causing you issues down the road.
+Let’s explore some of the practical details you should look out for during each apartment tour.

 Does the Location Meet Your Needs?

 During your apartment search, you likely have ideal locations in mind.
 However, even though these seem like perfect spots, paying close attention to your surroundings when you arrive and leave your tour is essential.
 Exhaust all angles.
 For example: